crystal-lang/crystal-book/syntax_and_semantics/literals/char.md

 'あ'
 ```

-You can use a backslash to denote some characters:
+You can use a backslash to denote some special characters:

 ```crystal
 '\'' # single quote